 This can be a headache for the family you leave behind.
 They might end up having to use the remainder of your life insurance pay out to pay off some inheritance tax bill, rather than the mortgage, or any other debts that it was intended to pay off in the first place.

 Writing your life insurance in trust means that even if your estate is subject to inheritance tax, you can leave behind some money that is just for your loved ones, or even to pay off your entire inheritance tax bill.

-Surprisingly, the vast majority of life insurance policy holders don't have theirs put in trust, despite the obvious benefits.
-It may not always be for everyone, and may not apply to those whose estate is valued below £325,000.
-But most the time it's a decent piece of forward planning that could save your loved ones thousands of pounds.
+Most life insurance policyholders don't have theirs put in trust, despite the benefits.
+It may not always be for everyone, but most of the time it's a decent piece of forward planning that could save your loved ones thousands of pounds.
 So just how does it work exactly?

 Putting your life insurance policy in trust involves a legal arrangement that helps to ensure that the money from that policy is used exactly as you intended, regardless of the value of your estate.
 If you don't have a trust, then the money will be used to pay off any debts you have left outstanding upon your death.

 Even if you have not written a will, a life insurance policy in trust will still apply, i.e. will not need probate to be granted (this is jargon for a legal process which confirms if someone is authorised to deal with your possessions - it can still apply if a will has been written, but can take much longer if not).

 With a life insurance policy in trust you can specify who receives the money and how much they get.
 It also means that your beneficiaries will receive the money much quicker, whether a will has been written or not.